webrtc-for-the-curious/webrtc-for-the-curious/content/docs/07-data-communication.md

 SCTP is a feature rich protocol.
 This section is only going to cover the parts of SCTP that are used by WebRTC.
 SCTP has some things that aren't used by WebRTC like multi-homing and path selection.

-With over twenty years of development SCTP can be hard to fully graps.
+With over twenty years of development SCTP can be hard to fully grasp.

 ### Association
 Association is the term used of a SCTP Session.
 It is the state that is shared